 If you own an older property that is at risk due to development pressures, or perhaps it’s just in need of some TLC, and you’d like to talk to someone about what you can do, please contact us.
-We can give you a sense of whether your property might qualify as a historic landmark, talk through what your options are for preservation, and connect you to professionals that have experience working with historic properties.
+We can give you a sense of whether your property might qualify as a historic landmark, walk through what your options are for preservation, and connect you to professionals that have experience working with historic properties.

 While our introductory services are free, repairs, maintenance, and documentation are not.
 But there are a variety of loans, grants, and other assistance programs available to owners of historic properties.
 Each program works differently, with different requirements as well as varying levels of assistance.
 We can suggest which programs might be most appropriate for your situation and direct you towards people who might be able to help you secure financial assistance.